jasper1005/PyDataHandler/README.md

 <img src="https://github.com/jasper1005/PyDataHandler/assets/69462492/3e4eba5f-70cd-4e7b-baad-abac672dbff0" alt="description of image" width="500"/>

 - Choose the output path, file name, and format.
 - Click 'Extract' to generate the output files.

+# **Disclaimer**

+All content is copyright © Jasper Cheng (GitHub: jasper1005).
+You are permitted to use this content for personal, educational, or teaching purposes only.
+No permissions are granted for commercial use or distribution.

+Please note that no trademark permissions are granted.
+This content is based on Data Handler.